Information for Prospective Presenters

 You will have an opportunity to ask attendees to bring specific technology (such as a phone or laptop) to your session, if you wish.
 Math in Action can also supply a limited number of Chromebooks (lightweight laptops with web access) to support more technologically involved sessions.

-If you'd like to give an online presentation from a location other than GVSU's Allendale campus, presenters will need to provide all technology required for their presentations.
+If you'd like to give a remote presentation from a location other than GVSU's Allendale campus, presenters will need to provide all technology required for their presentations.
 Unfortunately, we cannot provide access to any software that you don't already own.
 You will be presenting from your own computer, and so if you require access to any special software, you must already have that software installed on your own computer.

 In the presenter proposal form, you will have the opportunity to suggest ways that Math in Action can support you and your participants.
 We will let you know what we can do as soon as possible.